selvaraniv/customer-demo/README.md

 # Application 2 - customer-services

-A sample spring boot rest and jpa application to read from MySQL and expose JSON REST services.
+A sample spring boot rest and jpa application to read from embedded H2 (default) or MySQL (see add-on below) and expose JSON REST services.

+Customer and Order table has one-to-many and many-to-one relationship respectively.

 The application creates tables and adds a few sample data.